This blog post is about the best things to do in Macau.

 3. The Venetian Macao

-More than just a hotel, The Venetian Macao is a colossal entertainment complex modelled after Venice, complete with indoor canals and gondola rides.
+More than just a hotel, The Venetian Macao is an incredible entertainment complex modelled after Venice, complete with indoor canals and gondola rides.

-Whether you’re interested in shopping, dining, or simply admiring the over-the-top architecture, visiting The Venetian is one of the top things to do in Macau, offering a glimpse into Macau’s glamorous side.
+Whether you’re interested in shopping, dining, or simply admiring the over-the-top architecture, visiting The Venetian is one of the best things to do in Macau for shopping, offering a glimpse into Macau’s glamorous side.

-Tip: Take a gondola ride through the Grand Canal Shoppes and enjoy the serenade by the gondoliers.
+Take a gondola ride through the Grand Canal Shoppes and enjoy the serenade by the gondoliers.
+And yes, it’s the exact replica of The Venetian Hotel in Las Vegas.

-RELATED blog post to read: 10 of the Best Casinos to Visit in Macau, China
+RELATED Best Things to Do in Macau blog post to read: 10 of the Best Casinos to Visit in Macau, China

 4. A-Ma Temple